MicrosoftDocs/learn/learn-pr/quantum/estimate-resources-quantum-algorithms/includes/3-azure-quantum-resource-estimator.md

 ### Physical qubit models

-The `qubitParams` parameter sets qubit parameters.
-When physical qubit assumptions are modeled, two physical instruction sets are used to operate the qubits.
-The physical instruction set can be either *gate-based* or *Majorana*.
-A gate-based instruction set provides single-qubit measurement, single-qubit gates (including *T gates*), and two-qubit gates.
-A Majorana instruction set provides a physical T gate, single-qubit measurement, and two-qubit joint measurement operations.

 You can choose from six predefined qubit parameters.
-Four of the parameters have gate-based instruction sets, and two parameters have Majorana instruction sets.
+Four of the parameters have *gate-based* instruction sets, and two parameters have *Majorana* instruction sets.
 These predefined qubit parameters represent different qubit architectures like ions or superconductors, which are defined in published research articles.
 The qubit models cover a range of operation times and error rates, so you can use them to explore the resource costs that are required for practical quantum applications.

 | Predefined qubit parameters | Instruction set type |
 |------------------------------|-----------------|